Project

 Actions #46

-Updated by Joseph Chambers 11 months ago
+Updated by Joseph Chambers over 1 year ago

 I did flash the UV13 over to the GM-15 pro, as well as trying the GM-30 firmware which matched (and kept the baofeng logo).
 With the UV13 firmware you can use the P15uv cps (kind of hard to find the main links are broken) to do pretty much anything... but having it in chirp would be nice.